Here you’ll find steps on how to transfer domains across Google accounts without unlocks, EEPs, mandatory wait times, and more.

 15) Check Email for Confirmation

 It’s confirmation time.
 This may seem a bit excessive but you’ll be happy this type of security exists.
 Look for your confirmation email in your old Google account.
-For one domain, I actually had it sent to my new Google account email as well.
+For one domain, we actually had it sent to our new Google account email as well.
 If this happens, just confirm on both old and new Google accounts.
 Either way, it should appear within seconds.
 Just keep an eye out.

 Also, you have a week to finish the transfer.
 Just go ahead and do it now.